actframework/act-doc/en/configuration.md

 Default value: `act.util.IdGenerator.StartIdProvider.DefaultStartIdProvider`

-The default provider will get the ID from [idgen_start_id_file](predefined file), or if file IO is not allowed, it will use the timestamp.
+The default provider will get the ID from [predefined file](#idgen_start_id_file), or if file IO is not allowed, it will use the timestamp.

 #### [idgen_start_id_file]idgen.start_id.file